mysql/mysql-utilities/doc/man/mysqluserclone.rst

 .. option::  --format=<list_format>, -f<list_format>

    Specify the user display format.
-Permitted format values are GRID, CSV, TAB, and VERTICAL.
-The default is GRID.
+Permitted format values are grid, csv, tab, and vertical.
+The default is grid.
    This option is valid only if :option:`--list` is given.

 .. option:: --force